kian1509/Aldi-Campaign-Analysis/README.md

 ### Shares of visit
 ![shares_of_visit.png](Images/shares_of_visit.png)

-This donut graph indicates that of all visits in supermarkets in Belgium, 13,9% are visits to Aldi stores.\\
+This donut graph indicates that of all visits in supermarkets in Belgium, 13.9% are visits to Aldi stores.

-This is the supermarket landscape in the last week of january 2023, just before the Aldi Disney campaign that starts at 1 February.
+This represents the supermarket landscape in the last week of January 2023, just before the Aldi Disney campaign that starts on 1 February.

 ### Change in shares during campaign
 ![marktpositie.png](Images/marktpositie.png)